sshyran/node-red-contrib-wordpress/readme.md

 ## Install

-Run the following command in the root directory of your Node-RED install:
+Run the following command in the root directory (default `~/.node-red`) of your Node-RED install:

     npm install node-red-contrib-wordpress

-For now we are using basic auth to interact with the core API.
+For now, we use [basic auth](https://tools.ietf.org/html/rfc2617) to interact with the WordPress API.
 You will need to install the [basic auth plugin](https://github.com/wp-api/basic-auth) to your WordPress website.
-It is highly recommended you use SSL on your site when using basic auth.
+We highly recommend you use SSL on your site when using basic auth.

-We also have developed a [helper plugin](https://github.com/automattic/node-red-wordpress) which adds some additional endpoints and useful shortcodes which you may find useful to install and experiment with.
+We also have a [helper plugin](https://github.com/automattic/node-red-wordpress) which adds additional REST API endpoints to WordPress and shortcodes you may find useful to install and experiment with.

 ## Nodes